BDC Hamburger Icon

 3. Ask for suggestions.

-Consider sending out surveys to see what your employees want or would enjoy.
-This way, you can ensure that you meet their needs and avoid alienating part of your workforce.
+Send surveys to see what your employees want in their company wellness program.
+After you implement the program, use follow-up surveys to collect feedback.
+This way, you can ensure you’re meeting their needs and avoid alienating part of your workforce.

-A business that can support overtime may be doing well financially, but extra hours can take a toll on employees.
-The more hours an employee works, the more stress can accumulate.
-As a result, the worker may experience high stress levels or burnout.
+A business that can support overtime may be doing well financially, but extra hours can take a toll on employees and their health.
+The more hours someone works, the more stress can accumulate.
+As a result, workers may experience high stress levels and end up burning out.

-5. Send out health newsletters or set up meetings.
+5. Send health newsletters or set up meetings.

-Chances are, most of your employees don’t have a degree in nutrition.
-With all the disinformation that spreads on social media, it’s vital to educate employees on the effects of bad health habits like poor posture, excessive screen time, and reliance on caffeine or alcohol.
+Chances are, most of your employees don’t have a degree in health and nutrition, so it’s vital to educate employees on the effects of bad health habits such as poor posture, excessive screen time, and reliance on caffeine or alcohol.
+Sending employees a regular health-focused newsletter and presenting wellness tips in monthly company meetings are easy ways to educate your team.

 6. Encourage vaccines and screenings.

-Additional reporting by Kiely Kuligowski.
+Kimberlee Leonard and Kiely Kuligowski contributed to this article.
 Some source interviews were conducted for a previous version of this article.

 Did you find this content helpful?